lockss/lockss-rtd-manual/docs/configuring.rst

 Prompt: :guilabel:`Mail relay for this machine`

-Enter the hostname of the host's outgoing mail server, for example :samp:`smtp.myuniversity.edu`, or :samp:`localhost` if the host is running a mail daemon.
+Enter the hostname of the host's outgoing mail server, for example :samp:`smtp.myuniversity.edu`, or :samp:`localhost` if the host system is running a local mail daemon.

 Mail Relay Credentials
 ======================

 1. Prompt: :guilabel:`Does the mail relay <mailhost> need a username and password?`

-   If the outgoing mail server requires password authentication, enter :kbd:`Y`; otherwise, enter :kbd:`N`.
+   If the outgoing mail server requires password authentication, enter :kbd:`Y` for "yes"; otherwise, enter :kbd:`N` for "no".

 2. If you answered :kbd:`Y` because the outgoing mail server requires password authentication, you will be asked additional configuration questions: